It’s 10:00 at night. Your eyelids feel like the Sandman is sitting on them and your body is screaming “GO TO BED!”

 Remember why you opted to work from home?
 Wasn’t “freedom” and “flexibility” part of that No-More-Working-for-The-Man-and-Punching-a-Timeclock oath?

 My workspace is located in the second story of our home and there are times on a Sunday, when I know I have a butt-crack-load load of work that needs to be done, I swear my office starts calling to me like some sort of demented mermaid siren song.
 But as easy and tempting as it is to “run upstairs and do a few things,” family comes first and I have to trust that I will have the time and space to get my work done during my normal business hours.

-Bottom line: No one should be working all the time and I am pretty sure that’s a mistake many of us work at home parents make.
+No one should be working all the time and I am pretty sure that’s a mistake many of us telecommuting pros make.
 Working at home calls for organization, time management and most of all discipline.

-Set boundaries for your family: If your kids and hubby know you need to commit to work hours (with as few interruptions as possible) so you can have free time with them it may be easier for them to be disciplined as well.
+Set boundaries for your family: Call a family meeting and let the kids and hubby know that you need to commit to your work hours (with as few interruptions as possible) so you can have free time with them.
+Post your *hours* on your office door if you need to.